-Linux has a big impact on our Lives.
-At least, your android phone has Linux kernel on it.
-However, getting started with Linux just make you discomfort for the first time.
-Because on Linux, you usually should use terminal commands instead of just clicking the launcher icon (as you did on Windows).
-But don't worry, We will give you 10 basic Linux commands & important commands that will help you get started.
+Linux has had a significant impact on our lives.
+At the very least, your Android phone contains a Linux kernel.
+Getting started with Linux, on the other hand, will only cause you inconvenience for the first time.
+Because on Linux, rather of simply clicking the launcher icon, you should usually use terminal commands (as you did on Windows).
+But don’t worry, we’ll show you 10 basic Linux commands and vital commands to get you started.

 10 Basic Linux Commands That Help Newbies Get Started

 When we talk about Linux commands, we’re really talking about the Linux operating system.
 These ten basic Linux commands will not turn you into a genius or a Linux expert; instead, they will assist you in getting started with Linux.
 It will assist Linux newcomers in doing daily fundamental operations in Linux by using these Linux basic commands or, as I prefer to call them, Linux top commands (because of their usage).

 So let’s get started with the list of 10 Linux Basic commands –